Who Was Frank Lloyd Wright?

 Over the next several years, Wright designed a series of residences and public buildings that became known as the leading examples of the "Prairie School" of architecture.
 These were single-story homes with low, pitched roofs and long rows of casement windows, employing only locally available materials and wood that was always unstained and unpainted, emphasizing its natural beauty.
 Wright's most celebrated "Prairie School" buildings include the Robie House in Chicago and the Unity Temple in Oak Park.
 While such works made Wright a celebrity and his work became the subject of much acclaim in Europe, he remained relatively unknown outside of architectural circles in the United States.

-The next year, in 1915, the Japanese Emperor commissioned Wright to design the Imperial Hotel in Tokyo.
-He spent the next seven years on the project, a beautiful and revolutionary building that Wright claimed was "earthquake proof."
+In 1915, the Japanese Emperor commissioned Wright to design the Imperial Hotel in Tokyo.
+He spent the next seven years on the project, a beautiful and revolutionary building that Wright claimed was "earthquake-proof."
 Only one year after its completion, the Great Kanto Earthquake of 1923 devastated the city and tested the architect's claim.
 Wright's Imperial Hotel was the city's only large structure to survive the earthquake intact.

 Returning to the United States, he married a sculptor named Miriam Noel in 1923; they stayed together for four years before divorcing in 1927.
 In 1925 another fire, this one caused by an electrical problem, destroyed Taliesin, forcing him to rebuild it once again.
 In 1928, Wright married his third wife, Olga (Olgivanna) Ivanovna Lazovich — who also went by the name Olga Lazovich Milanov, after her famous grandfather Marko.